Ulen, Minnesota: Ulen Lions Organization

 The International Association of Lions Clubs granted a charter to the Ulen Lions on December 7, 1972.
 Over the years the Ulen Lions have had many large fundraisers.
 They often raise money for the community through things such as birthday calendars, bingo and raffles.
-The Lions use this money to provide scholarships to graduating students from the Ulen-Hitterdal Highschool, providing eye glasses for needy in the community and the school.
+The Lions use this money to provide scholarships to graduating students from the Ulen-Hitterdal Highschool, providing eyeglasses for needy in the community and the school.
 The Lions sponsored and paid for the press box for the highschool football field, made improvements to the softball field and grandstand, at a time offered snowmobile safety classes, provide annual clean-up at the Ulen Park, make donations to the school athletic banquet, Ulen Rescue Squad, Ulen Fire Department, Viking Manor Nursing Home, Ulen Community Choir, video equipment at the school, street signs and they have built a float that represents Ulen's Centennial celebration that used to participate in nearby and local parades.

 On the international level, the Ulen Lions, give annually to the LCIF, Leader Dog Fund, Eye Bank, the Hearing Foundation and charter gifts for new clubs.
 Many of the currents Lions members are active in attending zone meetings and the mid-winter conventions.
 The Ulen Lions have been sponsoring the Lions Clubs of Hitterdal and Flom as well.